|Historical Timeline Of

 The Quail Springs Church of Christ

-In a statement read to the congregation that morning and posted on the congregationís website, Henderson termed the move Spirit-led.
+Most of these had left during a period of turmoil that led up to the change.
+About five got up and left on the Sunday instruments were first used.
+In a statement read to the congregation that morning and posted on the congregationís website, Henderson described the move as Spirit-led.

 Why did three hundred Christians leave?

 Churches of Christ view the New Covenant as normative.
-They speak as the oracles of God (1 Peter 4:11), learn not to go beyond what is written (1 Corinthians 4:6), do not preach a different gospel (Galatians 1:6-9) and abide in the doctrine of Christ (2 John 9).
+They believe true unity is possible only among those who limit their religious activities to things that are authorized by the New Covenant of Christ.
+To accomplish this they speak as the oracles of God (1 Peter 4:11), learn not to go beyond what is written (1 Corinthians 4:6), do not preach a different gospel (Galatians 1:6-9) and abide in the doctrine of Christ (2 John 9).
 This enables them to be churches of Christ rather than a denomination.
 Denominations do not limit themselves to what is prescribed by the New Covenant.

 This principle was stated well in the Articles of Incorporation of Quail Springs.
 Churches of Christ, in all their work, worship, and teaching, use and employ only that which is authorized and required in the New Testament.